 The workshop I attended was all about making posters.
 Rob Lowe is quite well known for his unique graphical illustrations but during the 2016 general election he also made a series of posters entitled ‘open your eyes to the tory lies’.
 This workshop was all about how posters are still relevant in this social media age and how because of the new political landscape they are more important than ever.

 We started off by making a poster in three minutes.
 Then an hour.
 Then we were all given three random words and had to make a poster based on those words.
 These were all hand-generated posters.
 So it meant lots of drawing, and cutting and sticking things down.
-This actually gave the posters an interesting raw look, I guess if they were done on the computer they would be more polished which isn’t always a good thing.

 My three words were ‘send naive honesty‘, I decided to link this with the Voyager spacecraft and how we send information about ourselves into space with no real idea of who or what will find it (yes a lot of my designs have sci-fi themes).
 So for that I collaged an alien and a little spaceship together out of some images printed on newspaper.